The Clerk's office registers business names known as "assumed names" for new businesses in accordance with Illinois law.

 Now you can apply online and our system will walk you through the steps.
 You can pay the $50 registration fee by credit card or e-check, you will be emailed at every stage of the application process, and you’ll never have to come to our office.
 To get started, click on “Enter” above.

-If you prefer to submit your application or amend your assumed business name in person or by mail, please download the Application or Amendment Form, or visit our Vital Records office in the lower level of the Daley Center, 50 W. Washington, Chicago.
+If you prefer to submit your application or amend your assumed business name in person or by mail, please download the Application or Amendment Form, or visit our Vital Records office in the County Building, 118 N. Clark, Chicago.

 Who must register an Assumed Business Name